baccigalupi/CalOrders/Artifacts/README.md

 In this example, "productName" is a Knockout variable defined in the view model.
 As the user types in the input field, Knockout binds the user input to the view model.
 This greatly simplifies development of the page and also allows for useful features like realtime updates on the page as the input changes without refreshing the content.
+For more information on Knockout visit (here)[http://knockoutjs.com].
+See (here)[http://docs.oracle.com/middleware/jet230/jet/developer/GUID-808434E0-CA80-405C-9450-59E0BF525700.htm#JETDG334] for more information on how JET incorporates Knockout.